How To Perform Regular WordPress Backup

 A note about authentication: In some cases, when you try to authenticate, you get an error message like the one below.

 To resolve this, click the Learn More link.
-In the next page, scroll to the “Apps for testing or personal use only” section and click the “Risky Access Permission By Unreviewed Apps” link.
+On the next page, scroll to the “Apps for testing or personal use only” section and click the “Risky Access Permission By Unreviewed Apps” link.
 Lastly, click Join Group.

 You can now go on to authenticate UpdraftPlus to use Google Drive.